sj1999-BIT/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in WedFast's contacts.

 Format: `list`

+### Add Price Tags to contacts: `pr/`
+Tags the contacts with a price tag specifying how much will be spent in a particular context.
+If unspecified, then means no money transaction involved with the contact.

+Format: `[pr/DOLLARS.CENTS]`

+Examples:
+* `add n/Sergio Marquina p/98777777 e/professor@moneyheist.com a/Salva Wall,
+block 999, #09-99 pr/500.00`

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing person in the WedFast contact list.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`